lightningrodlabs/acorn/acorn-ontology-of-clarity.md

 2. **Test its readiness.** Is this clear enough to build?
 The signals are concrete: open unknowns, unresolved design latitude, no evaluable criterion, a change that sprawls across unrelated areas.
 Any of these means *no*.
-3. **Decompose while unclear.** Break the outcome into children — each one something the parent *needs* in order to be possible, all of them together *sufficient* for it.
-   Reaching small-enough, buildable leaves is not preparation for clarity work; it **is** clarity work.
-Open unknowns are exactly where decomposition is still hiding.
+3. **Decompose while unclear.** Break the outcome into children.
+Reaching small-enough, buildable leaves is not preparation for clarity work; it **is** clarity work — open unknowns are exactly where decomposition is still hiding.
 4. **Specify at the leaf.** Once a leaf is tightly scoped with an evaluable criterion, give it the precise spec it needs to be built from.
 5. **Build, then evaluate.** Do the work, run the criteria, record `{pass/fail,